yrs147/go-codegpt-cli/README.md

 # go-codegpt-cli
-A golang based CLI that analyzes code
+A golang based CLI that analyzes code using the GPT 3 model